Canonical bases of tensor products and positivity properties

-A powerful framework for establishing the positivity properties of canonical bases is their geometrization and categorification.
-This approach represents algebraic structures and their bases in terms of geometric or algebraic categories, where positivity often emerges from fundamental geometric or categorical constraints.
+A powerful method for establishing the positivity property of canonical bases is their geometrization or categorification.
+This method realizes the given algebraic objects and their bases in terms of geometric or algebraic categories, where the positivity property often emerges from fundamental geometric or categorical constraints.

-A foundational result was due to Lusztig \cite{Lusztig-1991}, in which he categorified the algebra $\mathbf{U}^-$ by perverse sheaves on the varieties of quiver representations, and showed that the simple perverse sheaves give a realization of the canonical basis.
-Khovanov, Lauda \cite{Khovanov-Lauda-2009} and Rouquier \cite{Rouquier-2008} categorified $\mathbf{U}^-$ by finitely generated graded projective modules of the quiver Hecke algebra, and later Varagnolo, Vasserot \cite{Varagnolo-Vasserot-2011} and Rouquier \cite{Rouquier-2012} showed that the indecomposable objects likewise realized the canonical basis.
-For the modules, Kang and Kashiwara \cite{Kang-Kashiwara-2012} provided a categorification of $\L_\l$ via finitely generated graded projective modules of cyclotomic quiver Hecke algebra.
-Another geometric perspective was developed by Zheng \cite{Zheng-2014}, who realized $\L_\l$ using perverse sheaves on stacks of framed quiver representations.
-This construction later refined by Fang, Lan, and Xiao \cite{Fang-Lan-Xiao-2023} via perverse sheaves on the varieties of framed quiver representations.
-These categorifications furnish the positivity properties for the canonical bases of $\mathbf{U}^-$ and the single module $\L_\l$ respectively.